Chapter 1: Who Are You? Who Am I?

 Mebuki smiled comfortingly and placed a hand on her knee, giving it a reassuring squeeze.
-"I know...
-Do you want to move back in with us?"
+"I know...don't worry.
+You can move back in with us."

 "About a year ago," Mebuki said, calculating the time in her head.

-Her mother seemed to flare up also, she frowned back.
+Her mother seemed to flare up also - she narrowed her eyes at the intrusion.
 "She is my child and if she wants to move back in with me, that's fine."

 "She doesn't want to," Tsunade answered flatly.
-"I remember how Sakura felt to finally move out from her parents' house, it was a big part of growing up for her.
+"I remember how Sakura felt to finally move out.
+It was a big part of growing up for her.
 She cannot make big decisions after her injury.
 She definitely cannot go back and live like she used to."

 "Why not?"
 Mebuki Haruno questioned, lowering her voice at the head medic's words.

-"At the minute, she has no knowledge of her life after being a ninja, going back to living like a child is not going to help her remember," Tsunade explained.
+"At the minute, she has no knowledge of her life after being a ninja, going back to living like a child is not going to help her remember."

-Her mother stood up and took a step forward towards the medic.
+Her mother stood up and took a step forward towards the medic, raking her hand through her hair, obviously stressed and worried, even angered at the situation.
 "Well she is certainly not going to live on her own after that!
 Whose fault is it anyway?
 Yours, for sending her on a dangerous mission.
 You said the memory loss was permanent anyway!"